 I love teaching chemistry at HTHCV.
 In my classroom, you would normally see students working in groups, engaging in academic discussion, creating and presenting original work, and most of all learning how to be scientists.
 I believe in using inquiry and a natural tendency for socializing as tools for learning.
 I want students to come away with reading, writing, and speaking skills that will translate to any profession, science or other.

 In my free time, I enjoy outdoor activities such as hiking, camping, rock climbing, fishing, and surfing.

-My name is Zak Beltz, and this will be my first year with HTHCV.
+My name is Zak Beltz, and this will be my second year with HTHCV.
 I grew up nestled between towering redwoods and the cold waters of the Pacific Ocean in Santa Cruz, CA. I earned a bachelor's degree in Environmental Science from Sonoma State University, and have since worked in various aspects of animal care and Education.
 I love to spend time outside hiking, in water, and eating with friends and family.

 11th Grade Biology

 Hi there!
 My name is Elise Bostic and I teach Biology and Environmental Science.
 I began teaching high school science in 2008 in Phoenix, Arizona after graduating from Arizona State University with a degree in Secondary Education with an emphasis in Biological Sciences.
 In 2011, I earned my master’s degree from the University of Arizona in Teaching and Teacher Education.
 I have also taught education courses at the University of Arizona and Online Astrobiology for Teachers at Montana State University.
 In 2017, I began teaching at a pathway school in Denver, Colorado before moving to Chula Vista in 2020 to work at High Tech High Chula Vista.
 I have been following the work on HTH for years and feel grateful for the opportunity to work at a fully project-based school.